seb1080/webOneBiteAtaTime/basics/JavaScript/ES6.md

 #### bind()

-ECMAScript 5 introduced Function.prototype.bind.
+ECMAScript6 introduced Function.prototype.bind.
 Calling f.bind(someObject) creates a new function with the same body and scope as f, but where this occurs in the original function.

 ```js
 function f() {